+The first fruit that comes to my mind when thinking of summer is Melons.
+I guess it is because they are quite juicy and nutritious!
 Melons are a part of the Gourd family that also includes cucumber, squash and pumpkins.
 There are different types of melons that we find locally.
-There are a hundred different varieties of melons.
-The commonly found melons are Watermelon (red and yellow), Cantaloupes (aka muskmelons), Honeydew and Casaba.
+There are a hundred different varieties of them as well.
+The most common being Watermelon (red and yellow), Cantaloupes (muskmelons), Honeydew and Casaba.

 Melons are consumed as cool, refreshing, healthy snacks on hot summer days.
-But, it does not end here.
-All melons are packed with nutrients that give us many health benefits.
-Let us see what each of these melons have to serve us.
+But, it does not end here as they are also packed with nutrients that give us many health benefits.
+Let’s explore them!

-- Watermelon: It is the most commonly consumed melon.
-92% of this melon is water but, it is packed with nutrients.
-Watermelons have significant amounts of Vitamins A, C and B6.
+- Watermelon: Most commonly consumed, 92% of this melon is water.
+They have significant amounts of Vitamins A, C and B6.
 It is also rich in antioxidants and amino acids.
-They have good levels of potassium but, are low on sodium.
+They have good levels of potassium but are low on sodium.
 Watermelons are known for their high Lycopene content.
 Lycopene is a phytonutrient found in fruits and vegetables.
-It is the red pigment that gives red color to tomatoes, guava, etc. Lycopene has been found to be a powerful antioxidant, anti-inflammatory in nature.
+It is the red pigment that gives red color to tomatoes, guava, etc. Lycopene has been found to be a powerful antioxidant and is anti-inflammatory in nature.
 Studies have linked Lycopene to heart health, bone health and prostate cancer prevention.

 - Honeydew: This fruit is a refreshing treat during hot summers.
-These are the sweetest among all the melons.
+They are the sweetest among all the melons.
 Honeydew melons have 90% water content and this makes it a natural diuretic.
-Honeydew melons may not be as rich in nutrients as cantaloupes but, they provide us with substantial amounts of vitamins and minerals.
+While they may not be as rich in nutrients as cantaloupes but, they provide us with substantial amounts of vitamins and minerals.
 Honeydew melons are an excellent source of vitamin C, A and Potassium.
 They also contain good amounts of B-complex vitamins like B6, niacin and pantothenic acid.
 Minerals such as copper, calcium and manganese are also present.

 - Casaba: Casaba is a mild-sweet melon and tastes like cucumber.
 It is very low on sugar.
 Casaba melons are an excellent source of vitamin C. They also contain good amounts of vitamin B6.
 They have fairly good levels of potassium.